An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Introduction

 \subsection{Motivations}

-Hierarchical methods commonly used for planning overtaking trajectories encounter two main issues that need to be addressed: \begin{itemize} \item[(1)] Search-based or sampling-based approaches in the upper layer cannot produce trajectories that reflect diverse overtaking behaviors, which may lead to the planner getting trapped in local optima, reducing the quality of the solution. \item[(2)] Optimization-based trajectory generation methods in the lower layer face challenges in balancing the efficiency and control feasibility of the generated trajectories. \end{itemize}
+Hierarchical methods commonly used for planning overtaking trajectories encounter two main issues that need to be addressed: \begin{itemize} \item[(1)] Search-based or sampling-based approaches in the upper layer often fail to produce trajectories that reflect diverse overtaking behaviors, which may lead to the planner getting trapped in local optima. \item[(2)] Optimization-based trajectory generation methods in the lower layer face challenges in balancing the efficiency and kinematic feasibility of the generated trajectories. \end{itemize}

-To tackle the issues mentioned, this paper introduces an overtaking trajectory planning framework based on spatio-temporal topology and reachable set analysis to generate an optimal trajectory that improves the trajectory quality and enhances the time efficiency while ensuring the control feasibility of trajectories.
-The key innovations are as follows:
+To tackle the issues mentioned, this paper introduces an overtaking trajectory planning framework based on spatio-temporal topology and reachable set analysis to generate an optimal trajectory that enforces kinematic feasibility efficiently.
+The upper layer of the trajectory planning utilizes a spatiotemporal topological search method through graph search, while the lower layer employs a reachable set-based parallel generation method to produce kinematically feasible trajectories. \revmwl{Furthermore, to bridge the gap between theoretical design and practical application, the proposed framework is seamlessly integrated into the F1TENTH autonomous racing simulation platform \cite{o2020f1tenth}, effectively validating its real-time robustness and safety in highly competitive scenarios.} The key innovations are as follows: